Psychological Strategies for Overcoming Dental Anxiety and Fear

 - the use of non-threatening language (and body language)

 - distraction techniques such as listening to music, watching TV, closing your eyes, holding a soft toy, knitting, etc.

 - interactive approaches based on tell-show-do techniques (direct interaction)

-- positive reinforcement (making positive comments)
+- positive reinforcement (making positive comments and generally being supportive)

 - relaxation techniques (including breathing techniques and guided imagery)